Estate & Elder Law Services

 Real Estate Matters

-Real estate matters may involve clearing a title, assisting with deeds, removing a deceased person’s name from a title, or transferring title.
+Real estate matters may involve clearing a title, removing a deceased person’s name from a title, or transferring title via a quit claim deed, warranty deed, contract for deed, life estate deed, or transfer on death deed.

 - Contact us for more information